Book review Recommended Read Strategy technology

 The problems arise when a disruptive innovation emerges on the scene.

-The key characteristic of a disruptive tech is its ability to change the basis of competition given the fast speed of technological improvement it possesses.
+The key characteristic of disruptive tech is its ability to change the basis of competition given the fast speed of technological improvement it possesses.

 pic courtesy: https://www.christenseninstitute.org/

-The startups or small firms, owing to the low entry barriers, pick it up, attack the mainstream competition and gradually, overthrow it.
+The startups or small firms, owing to the low entry barriers, pick it up, attack the mainstream competition, and gradually, overthrow it.

 Why do established firms fail at disruptive technology?